leumasme/thaumcraft4-research-bot/README.md

 - Install [uv](https://docs.astral.sh/uv/) (python runner / package manager)
 - Download the code of the project and unzip it into a new folder
 - Prepare the Game
-  - Install and activate the required resource pack ("tcbotresourcepack.zip")
+  - Install and activate the required resource pack
   - Open a Research Table and put in an unsolved Research Notes item
     - There shouldn't be any aspects on the puzzle board except the initially given ones
   - Make sure the game window is on your main screen and is large enough